maikelroennau/credit_card_scoring/README.md

 ## Requirements

-See `REQUERIMENTS_READMED.md` for an overview of the development specification.
+See `REQUERIMENTS_READMED.md` for an overview of the development specifications.

 ## How to setup

 Note: *The code works both on `Python 2` and `Python 3`, although `Python 2` was used during development and most extensively tested.*

-Setting up the system (assumed Linux):
+Setting up the system (assumed Ubuntu 64-bits):
 1. Clone the repository
-1. Navigate the terminal to the cloned directory
+1. Navigate the console to the cloned directory
 1. Run the setup script: `python setup.py`
     - It will install the requirements
     - Create the models directory